 If you don’t have any venison meat, you can use regular beef for the recipe.
 Or, you can try my beef jerky recipe made with ground beef.

-How to Make Venison Jerky in the Oven or Dehydrator
+How to Make Deer Jerky - Venison Jerky Recipe

 In a large releasable plastic bag, combine soy sauce, Worcestershire sauce, liquid smoke, pepper, garlic powder, onion powder and salt.